What Is Terminal on Mac: How to Open and Use It, Commands to Know, and More

 • Make sure the capitalization of alphabets, spaces you leave, and punctuations you enter are precise because syntax plays a huge part in how commands work.

-• You can execute a command inside a particular folder by dragging the folder inside Terminal.
-This way, the selected folder’s path is copied onto Terminal so that you can use it with your preferred command.
+• You can execute a command inside a particular folder by dragging the folder inside the Terminal.
+This way, the selected folder’s path is copied onto the Terminal so that you can use it with your preferred command.

 • If you fail to mention the location with a command, the command will be executed where it was the last run.

-• File or folders with empty spaces in their names should be written next to the command as “<file name>”.
+• Files or folders with empty spaces in their names should be written next to the command as “<file name>”.
 For instance, if you’re dealing with a folder named “Sample Folder”, the command to list its contents should be ls /Documents/”Sample Folder” and not ls /Documents/Sample Folder.

 Mac Terminal Keyboard shortcuts

-Once you have familiarized yourself with how Terminal works, you can go ahead and start using the macOS’ command-line interface.
+Once you have familiarized yourself with how Terminal works, you can go ahead and start using the macOS command-line interface.

 Since everything on Terminal is done using your keyboard as the primary source of input, here are some keyboard shortcuts that you may use to perform specific tasks.
 Make sure you have your Terminal window open on the screen before trying any of these shortcuts.